 METHOD :

 Peel the skin of the pumpkin and cut into small cubes, wash thoroughly.
-Rub with salt and turmeric powder.
+Rub with a little of salt and turmeric powder.

-Soak the black grams overnight and boil in enough water adding little water.
+Soak the black grams overnight and boil in enough water adding a little of salt.
 Drain the water and wash them under cold water.

-Heat oil in a wok and temper with nigella seeds.
-Add the pumpkin pieces , stir and cover cook for 3-4 minutes .
-Open cover, add the slitted green chillies, boiled black grams and cook without covering till all the water dries up.... say 3 minutes.
+Heat the oil in a wok and temper with the nigella seeds.
+Add the pumpkin cubes, stir and cover cook for 3-4 minutes.
+Remove the cover, add the slitted green chillies, boiled black grams and cook without covering until all of the water dries up.... say 3 minutes.

 Add the sugar, stir gently and transfer to a serving bowl.
 Yes, it is as simple as this.